 Loeffler faced competition from many other candidates — including fellow Republican and Trump ally, Congressman Doug Collins, a staunch Trump ally — but her main competition was Warnock, who leads Loeffler, reports USA Today, but doesn't have enough votes to prevent a January runoff.

-For those of you wondering what exactly a runoff election will look like amid the absolute dumpster fire that is the current presidential election process, we've broken down all of the key details here.
+For those of you wondering what exactly a runoff election will look like amid the absolute dumpster fire that is our current presidential election process, we've broken down all of the key details here.

 What is a runoff election?